VRCDN/vrcdn-network-diagnostics/README.md

 There are compiled versions of this tool available under the releases.

 ### Usage
-To run the diagnostic tool, use the following command:
+To run the diagnostic tool, either open the EXE directly or use the following command:
 ```cmd
 VRCDN-Network-Diagnostics.exe
 ```